 Next I have to rant about vitamins.
 Which brings up the whole Vitamin D3, skin color topic.
 Which is important.
 So here.

-Some thousands of years ago a group of human genetic mutants had a grandparent with some melanin genes that had been accidentally deleted, which gave them skin translucency, and they survived and thrived, in some places, with this peculiarity of better sun penetration into their skin -- because sun in skin is how humans make our own D3.
-The peculiarity became an advantage in the semi-darkness of the North, through thousand-year Ice Ages, when they had to cover up their skin from the cold, and where less sun was available anyway, being so far North.
-And it wasn't as big a problem getting sunburnt without melanin protection because they didn't have as much sun up there.
+Some thousands of years ago a tiny group of human genetic mutants had a grandparent with some melanin genes that had been accidentally deleted, which gave them skin translucency, which is weird, and could have caused them to die out if they all had gotten cancer living near the equator with so much sun and not enough melanin to protect them.
+But instead these individuals survived and thrived, in certain locations, with this peculiarity of better sun penetration into their skin -- because sunlight inside the skin is how humans make our own D3.
+The peculiarity became an advantage in the semi-darkness of the North, through many-thousand-year Ice Ages, when they had to cover up their skin from the cold, or stayed indoors (in darkness), for warmth, and where less sun was available anyway, being so far North.
+Even a little bit of sun exposure produced enough vitamin D3 to allow them to survive; but their cousins, dark skinned in the far, northerly, high latitudes didn't get even that much D3 because their melanin blocked the sunlight getting into the skin and synthesizing it.
+Those cousins, well, they didn't survive.
+And for the translucent ones, it wasn't as big a problem getting sunburnt without melanin protection because they didn't have as much sun up there.

-Translucent skin happens to make it possible that a little bit of sunlight on the body could still be enough to make enough D3 for humans to survive in the cold, dark North.
+It happens that translucent skin, without any sunblock in it, enables a little bit of sunlight on the body to still be enough to make enough D3 for humans to survive in the cold, dark North.

 Nowadays we call this group "White People".
 But the truth is, they are actually "Translucent People".
-Look carefully, you can look through the skin itself and see the fat beneath, which is yellow-white, and also the red, which is the small blood vessels, and the occasional blue, which is the big veins.
-They aren't actually white, people!
-They are translucent!
-You're not looking at them, you're looking into them.
+Look carefully, you can look through and into the skin itself and see the fat beneath, which is yellow-white, and also the red, which is the small blood vessels, and the occasional blue, which is the big surface veins (arteries go deep, so you don't see them).
+But..

 Do you see it?
 It is hard to un-see it!

-Everyone else, the still brown people, stayed South so there was plenty of sun, enough so that the melanin, built-in sun-block, didn't stop all D3 from being made in the skin; they got plenty, living outdoors, in the South.
+Now everyone else, the still-brown people, mostly stayed South so there was plenty of sun, enough so that the melanin, built-in sun-block, didn't stop all D3 from being made in the skin; they got plenty, living outdoors, in the South.
 Them; there; before.
-But nowadays plenty of brown people live in the northern latitudes (danger!), and anyway all us modern folks generally live indoors under electric lights (danger!), so nearly all of us get too little sunlight into the skin to make enough D3, so we are all generally low, but especially brown and black skinned people living indoors OR in the North OR both.
+But nowadays with migration, plenty of brown people live in the northern latitudes (danger!), and anyway all us modern folks generally live indoors under electric lights (danger!, danger!), so nearly all of us get too little sunlight into the skin to make enough D3, so we are all generally low, but especially brown and black skinned people living indoors OR in the North OR both.

 So now we can go on to vitamins and supplements in general.

 Really, get D3 tested whenever your blood is checked.
-Then you know how much to take, but 500IU or even 1000IU is quite low, evidently 5000-10000 international units/day is more like it.
+You want the levels to be over 75.
+That'll tell you how much to take, but 500IU or even 1000IU is TOO LOW, and evidently 5000-10000 international units/day is more like it.

 10,000 IU is safe according to Oprah.

-4% of all genes don't turn on without D3, so you're hosed without it.
+Look, 4% of all genes don't even turn on without D3, so you're hosed without it.
 Does a bowl hold water if 4% is holes?
-I don't think so; it's called a "sieve".
-If your genes are there to make you into a bowl, do you want to be a bowl?
+I don't think so; that's called a "sieve".
+If your genes were there to make you into a bowl, would you want to be a bowl?
 Or a sieve?

-D3 does a lot of stuff: reduces inflammation (which causes many diseases, even aging), prevents osteoporosis, prevents artery calcification, and protects against viruses too including the flu and better responses to Covid, etc. Jesus!: diabetes, Parkinson's, MS, high blood pressure, obesity, depression, age-related dementia, you name it, frickin' vaginosis.
-Read the review article.
+D3 does a lot of stuff: reduces inflammation (which causes many diseases, even aging), prevents osteoporosis, prevents artery calcification, and protects against viruses, too, including the flu and reduced ICU admissions in case of Covid, etc. Jesus!: diabetes, Parkinson's, MS, high blood pressure, obesity, depression, age-related dementia, you name it, frickin' vaginosis.

 And K-2 is the point here.